 Once you amend the soil, you’ll plant your bare root hostas one to two-inches deep.
 The plant’s crown is the area where the roots all come together, and the goal is to keep the growth that comes out of the crown at the surface level or just above it.

 You can plant them directly in the ground in the spring or early summer, as I showed with the planting zone table above.

 When you get the hosta roots in the soil and backfill it, you can water it lightly.
 I like to apply a small amount of 10-10-10 granular fertilizer at this stage to give the hostas roots a nutrient boost to encourage healthy growth.

 Planting Bare Root Hostas in Pots

-They’ll expand and grow to showcase soft and tender leaves.
-These leaves are attractive to slugs, so make sure to monitor your plants closely.
+They’ll expand and grow to showcase tender leaves.
+These leaves are attractive to slugs, so monitor your plants closely.
 Your hostas most likely won’t get very large during the first growing season because they’re still establishing themselves.

 How to Store Bare Root Hostas over Winter

 You can allow your hostas to winter in the ground, or you can store them in containers.
 One method involves cutting the tops of your hostas off with sterilized shears in the fall.